artofpilgrim/portfolio-template/README.md

+# Brief Intro
+Hey everyone!
+I wanted to make a super simple html/css/javascript portfolio website template that allowed the user more control over what is presented on their portfolio and for free, and so here we are.
+I've simplified the customisation so that you don't really ever have to touch any code at all.
+There are only two folders you'll need to touch are `Config` and `Projects`.
+Config contains all your information in the form of various .txt files which are all explained below, and Projects contain all your project folders!
+It's incredibly simple and takes about 2-4 minutes to set up a new project.

+The template is designed to work via [Github Pages]  or Firebase.
+It's entirely free.
+The only thing you should pay for is your domain name, which should be super cheap.
+As an example, I've set my own one up using the same process as below on Github Pages. https://artofpilgrim.github.io/

 # Configuration
 Below you'll find explanations on how to properly customise your portfolio using the .txt files found in the `Config` folder.

 ## User Information
-To define who you are, where you work, your country and what you look like.
-It's pretty darn simple to do.
-Just open `userinformation.txt` in the Config folder which can be found here `Config/userinformation.txt` and you will be greeted with the following:
+`Config/userinformation.txt` contains all your information.
+Who you are, where you work, your country and what you look like.
+It's pretty darn simple.
+Just open userinformation.txt and you will be greeted with the following:

 ![image](https://github.com/artofpilgrim/portfolio-template/assets/172502597/b335cdf4-af55-4dad-977f-ee288919a113)

-The order of the first 4 (avatar/name/role@company/location) need to remain the same for it to make sense.
+Replace the template text with your information.
+The order of the first 4 (avatar/name/role@company/location) need to remain the same for it to make sense and styling.
 The social links below can be in whatever order you wish.
-I'd recommend sticking to 6 but you can have more if you please.
-There is support for 23 socials.
-Which are as follows:
+I'd recommend sticking to 6 max for styling purposes but you can have more if you please but it might look odd.
+There is support for 23 socials in total, which are as follows:
 - x/twitter
 - facebook
 - discord